In this page

 Administrator guide

-Don't worry if this guide looks long or complicated - it's really not!
+Don't worry if this guide looks long or complicated - it's absolutely not!
 Most of these steps only need to be done once, usually when you're just getting started.

-Note: different steps may require different permissions, which will be clearly indicated where needed.
+Note: different steps may require different permissions, which will be clearly indicated.

 Step 1: Connect your Bitbucket workspace to your Jira site